ledisdb/ledisdb/doc/commands.md

 ```

 ### ZCOUNT key min max
-Returns the number of elements in the sorted set at key with a score between min and max.
+Returns the number of elements in the sorted set at key with a score between `min` and `max`.
-The min and max arguments have the same semantic as described for ZRANGEBYSCORE.
+The `min` and `max` arguments have the same semantic as described for `ZRANGEBYSCORE`.

 **Return value**